Angel-Guzman/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach does not create a new array, it runs the function you give it once for each element in the array.

+.map creates a new array and runs the function you give it on every element of the array you're calling then gives you the results of that.

 2. What is the difference between a function and a method?

+A function and a method are both functions.
+A function is an object, because everything in JavaScript is an object.
+A method belongs to an object.

 3. What is closure?

+Closure is writing code that can be accessed in other areas.
+For example a global variable that can be used inside function scopes.

 4. Describe the four rules of the 'this' keyword.

+1.)
+Window/Global binding: the 'this' keyword becomes the console object.
+2.)
+Implicit binding: object before the dot is what the 'this' keyword is now.
+3.)
+New binding: 'this' keyword refers to the moment of an object that the constructor function is creating/returning.
+4.)
+Explicit binding: is explicitly defined whenever we use JavaScript's call or apply methods.

 5. Why do we need super() in an extended class?

+    So we can pass in any new attributes back to the constructer of the parent object.

 ## Project Set up